utPLSQL/utPLSQL/docs/userguide/coverage.md

 - else if no coverage specific parameters are provided coverage is gathered on all schemas specified in paths passed to run procedure
 - else if no paths were specified, the coverage is gathered on current schema of the session running the tests

+The exclude parameters are not mutually-exclusive and can be mixed together.
+All of exclude parameters are always applied.

 Example: Limiting coverage by schema regex.
 ```sql